-All the dialogues of the Japanese couple are voice over.
-And the footages of the film are disconnected from the dialogues.
+All the dialogues of the Japanese couple are in voiceover.
+And the footage of the film is disconnected from the dialogues.
 With such a style, the purpose of the filmmaker Jonathan Soler was to create a film that gets as close as possible to a dream.

 The actor Masato Tsujioka is well known in Japanese independent cinema.
 He was cast in several movies by directors such as Shin’ya Tsukamoto, Teruo Ishii, Shion Sono, etc. As for the actress, Yuki Fujita, it is her first role in a feature film.